Genusbiz/docs/developers/defining-the-application-model/agents.md

 3. In the **File** menu, point to **Test Run** and then click **Agent**.
 4. Follow the instructions in the **Test Run** wizard.

 Note that it is important to follow the steps above in the given sequence.
-Do <span style="FONT-STYLE: italic">not change the definition of the agent or related parts of your application model <span style="FONT-STYLE: italic">after the deploy, and <span style="FONT-STYLE: italic">then do the test run.
-In such circumstances the test run might fail of subtle technical reasons.
+Do *not change the definition of the agent or related parts of your application model after the deploy, and then do the test run.
+In such circumstances the test run might fail of subtle technical reasons.*